plugdata-team/plugdata/Resources/Documentation/ELSE/e.md

 ---
 title: e

-description: Get the value of 'e'
+description: get the value of 'e'

 categories:
 - object